 General liability insurance

-Every business - including those that are home-based - needs general liability insurance.
+Every business — including those that are home-based — needs general liability insurance, because it covers most of the common types of accidents that can occur when you’re interacting with a customer or client.
 This coverage protects against financial loss as the result of:

 Commercial property insurance